Table of Contents

 As Magwood reminds us: “Organic cultures are dynamic.
 They’re always shifting just like a tree or a forest.
-A lot of times leaders will look at just the foliage – the behaviours they can see, what’s visible.
+A lot of times leaders will look at just the foliage – the behaviors they can see, what’s visible.
 But what’s important is what’s underneath all that.
 If you think about the trunk of a tree and the big branches, those are the values or virtues.
 The root system is the beliefs.
 You need to check on the root system and the trunk and the limbs to make sure the tree, your organization, is healthy.”

 At WorkTango, we’re revolutionizing how the world’s most forward-thinking companies engage and inspire their people.
 We offer the only holistic Employee Experience Platform built for the modern workplace that enables meaningful recognition and rewards, offers actionable insights through employee surveys, and supports alignment through goal setting and feedback.